renatols-jf/spboot-chassi/README.md

 - One that accepts any object.
 The API will make the best effort to export the object as the body.
 This is fine for Collections, Maps, etc. For a POJO, it will export the public getters.

+DISCLAIMER: Currently, very limited support is  given for any content-type other than application/json and application/x-www-form-urlencoded.

 Besides the methods described above, there is also a method called `ApiCall::execute()`, which has the same 3 variations.
 The method will use the ApiMethod configured vai `withApiMethod()`.
 Being able to initialize the ApiMethod prior to the request execution will enable us to automatically configure